 1031 is a powerful tool that will help an individual to save taxes after the sale of a property.
-It is a tax deferral program which allows the investors to sell a real estate property and then invest the funds that they have earned in another real estate property.
+It is a tax deferral program that allows the investors to sell a real estate property and then invest the funds that they have earned in another real estate property.
 The investor won’t be receiving cash at all, and this helps them in saving a good amount of money in the form of taxes.
-The entire transactions are authorized by 1031 of IRS code.
+The entire transactions are authorized by 1031 of the IRS code.
 Most of the people do not have a clear idea about this 1031 exchange.
 This article will help you in understanding the fundamentals of 1031 exchange and how can you invest in it.

-What is 1031 Exchange?
+What is the 1031 Exchange?

-Let’s consider a simple example- a person brought a property for $200,000, and when he thought of selling it, the price of the property was $400,000.
+Let’s consider a simple example- a person brought property for $200,000, and when he thought of selling it, the price of the property was $400,000.
 If he traditionally sells the property, he will be liable to pay a good amount in the form of taxes, but if he exchanges the $400,000 worth property with another likewise one, he won’t be liable to pay tax on the exchange.

 The Internal Revenue Code gives this exchange opportunity in the name of 1031 Exchange which is also termed as Starker loophole.